-When the heating pipeline is in operation, the upper line (=flow) is shown in red and the symbol for the heating pipeline is displayed.

-If the heating pipeline is not in operation, both lines are shown in blue.
+When the heating pipeline is in operation, the upper line is shown in red and the currently measured flow temperature is displayed.
+When it is not in operation, only the mixing valve symbol is displayed and both lines are shown in blue.
+Heating pipeline pump